farhad-sadeghlo/Lantern_Institute/Health_Project/README.md

 2. Adjusting the offset UTC time, if it's applicable
 3. Provide separate analysis of each dataset
 4. Do further analysis, provide meaningful relations and make a model
-5. Use Machine Learning tools to make models
-6. Show some of the graphs online using plotly and GCP (as It's a web app with .py python extention provided as another project in plotly-dash folder)
+5. Show some of the graphs online using plotly and GCP (as It's a web app with .py python extention provided as another project in plotly-dash folder)

+This further update would be provided soon.

+6. Use Machine Learning tools to make models